What are data encryption solutions?

 Data encryption tools offer differing levels of granularity and flexibility.
 Common options include encryption of specific folders, file types, or applications, as well as whole drive encryption and removable media encryption.
 Full disk encryption is frequently used for laptops, which can be lost or stolen.
 Encryption of laptops, tablets, and removable media may protect an organization from liability if the device is stolen.

 Key management.
 Data encryption software has key management capabilities, which include creating, distributing, destroying, storing, and backing up the keys.
-A robust and automated key manager is important for quick and seamless encryption and decryption, which is critical to the smooth operation of the organization’s applications and workflows.
+A robust and automated key manager is important for quick and seamless encryption and decryption, which in turn is critical to the smooth operation of the organization’s applications and workflows.

 Enforcement of encryption policies.
 Encryption policies define how and when data is encrypted.
 A data encryption solution with policy management features enables IT to create and enforce encryption policies.
 For example, consider the case of an employee attempting to save a confidential file to a removable USB drive to use it to work from home.
 The encryption software sends the employee an alert that this action violates a data security policy and blocks the employee from copying the file until it is encrypted.
 Automated enforcement can ensure that data security policies are followed.

-Always-on encryption.
-A useful feature for ensuring that sensitive files stay encrypted is “always-on” encryption, which follows a file wherever it goes.
+Always-on encryption A useful feature for ensuring that sensitive files stay encrypted is “always-on” encryption, which follows a file wherever it goes.
 Files are encrypted when created and remain encrypted when they are copied, emailed, or updated.

 Unified encryption management.
 IT departments must often contend with pre-existing encryption technologies in their organizations.
 For example, a newly acquired business unit may use its own encryption technology, or a department may use native encryption that is part of Apple and Microsoft products, like FileVault on OS X or BitLocker on Windows.
 For this reason, some data encryption solutions support unified management of multiple technologies.
 For instance, an IT department that is using McAfee Complete Data Protection—Advanced can monitor and audit encryption endpoints, as well as manage encryption policies and keys, from a single console.
 This is more efficient than switching between multiple encryption screens.